Nagi-ovo/Nagi-ovo/README.md

 Hi there 👋

-I'm an M.Res. student at Imperial College London, diving into big neural networks and humanoid robots! 🥹
+I'm a Master of Research (MRes) student at Imperial College London, diving into big neural networks and humanoid robots! 🥹

 Let's connect on GitHub!